Waheguru Ji ka Khalsa

 Every day SikhNet publishes news stories, essays and articles focussed on Sikhs and Sikhi.
 With over 90 volunteer bloggers and authors, ranging in age from teenagers to octogenarians, contributing their thoughts and experiences, the SikhNet News is a source of creative and original thought as well as a platform for new, younger generation writers.
 In addition to our original content, we also republish top stories from all over the Net to keep you current on affairs relevant to Sikhs everywhere.

-The SikhNet YouTube Channel has been one of our greatest ways of inspiring and informing our global sangat.
-We were one of the first organizations out there making videos to inform and inspire Sikhs across the globe.
-Since 2006 we have produced over 500 videos with over 17 million views!
+Our YouTube Channel has been one of the greatest ways we reach, inform and inspire our global sangat.
+SikhNet was one of the first organizations out there making videos for Sikhs across the globe.
+Since 2006 we have produced over 500 videos which have over 17 million views!

-The SikhNet Youth Q&A Forum is for asking and answering questions, not for open-ended discussions.
-We also have a full discussion forum.
-Online since 1999, our new format came into use in 2012 and allows anyone to answer questions.
-The answers are then rated by users so the best answers float to the top.
+We have a full open discussion forum, but the SikhNet Youth Q&A Forum is for all those who have doubts or need advice from other Gursikhs.
+This resource for Sikh Youth has been online since 1999, Our new format came into use in 2012 and allows anyone to answer questions which are then rated by other users so that the very best answers float to the top.
 No subject is taboo, and questions can be asked anonymously if desired.
 Not a single question goes unanswered by our global team of Gurmukh sevadars.

 This year we passed the 2,000 question mark in our new Youth Q&A Forum.

 SikhNet offers a wide range of inspiring services to connect people with our beloved Siri Guru Granth Sahib.
 Tens of thousands of people receive the Daily Hukamnama from Harimandir Sahib in Amritsar, delivered via our website, on Facebook, Twitter, via email or through the Daily Hukamnama smartphone app, and even by a telephone call.
 We have more than 11,000 active users receiving Guru Ji’s Hukamnama every day.